The Industry Compliance Committee

 If any person believes that one of our members has breached the Code of Practice, they can make a complaint in email or writing.

 Complaints will be treated in confidence and will be referred to the Industry Compliance Committee for review and investigation.
-To make a complaint, please use the form on our contact page here.
+To make a complaint, please complete the form here.

 Compliance Standard Logo

 The New Zealand Beverage Council’s compliance standard logo can be displayed on a member’s beverage product if that product complies with the Council’s Code of Practice.

 Compliance against the Code of Practice is monitored by the Industry Compliance Committee and products will be subject to a rigorous testing programme carried out by the Institute of Environmental Science and Research (ESR) prior to being approved to use the compliance standard logo.